wagtail/rfcs/text/027-autocomplete.md

 `AutocompleteField`.

-Fields that require autocomplete will need to configure the `AutocompleteField` in addition to any other field types they are using.
+Fields that require autocomplete will need to configure the `AutocompleteField` in addition to any other field types they are using for that field.
 For example:

 ```python
 class Book(index.Indexed, models.Model):